 Absentee ballots are now final votes.
-If you cast an absentee ballot, you may no longer vote in person on Election Day.

-If you know you will vote by an absentee ballot, you may visit or contact your Circuit or Municipal Clerk's Office at any time within 45 days of the election until 12:00 p.m. (noon) on the Saturday before the election.
+If you cast an absentee ballot, you may no longer cast a regular ballot on Election Day but you may cast an affidavit ballot.
+If you know you will vote by an absentee ballot, you may visit or contact your Circuit or Municipal Clerk's Office at any time within 45 days of the election.

-For more information, call the Secretary of State's Election Hotline at 1-800-829-6786 or visit our website at vallvote.ms.
+For more information, call the Secretary of State's Election Hotline at 1-800-829-6786 or visit our website at www.yallvote.ms.